ahawkins/hawkins.io/blog/_posts/2013-06-20-ember-and-stripe-with-custom-forms.md

 ---
-title: "Ember & Stripe Custom Forms: Time to get Paid Again"
+title: "Ember & Stripe Custom Forms: Getting Paid Again"
 layout: post
 ---

 Here's the follow up my previous post on Stripe and Ember.
-Stripe's checkout stuff nice and clean and works well for simple buttons.
+Stripe's checkout stuff nice and clean for simple buttons.
 What do you do when you need your own form?

 Implementing this is pretty much the same as using checkout.
 There is a simple controller to manage the form.
 The form contains all the CC